lucaslucenak/divina-sopa-noxus/README.md

 3. Run the Docker container to host the PostgreSQL database locally.

-4. Run `package -f pom.xml` to create the .jar file.
+4. Run `mvn package -f pom.xml` to create the .jar file.

 5. Run `docker build -t noxus-docker.jar .` to create the application image.